 Time marches on relentlessly and the enforcement date of 25th May 2018 for the GDPR is almost upon us.

-Elizabeth Denham, Information Commissioner for the Information Commissioner’s Office, has recently reminded businesses and boardrooms that there is much to do to get ready for the biggest change in data protection legislation in two decades.
+Elizabeth Denham, Information Commissioner for the Information Commissioner’s Office, has recently reminded businesses and boardrooms that there is much to do to get ready for the GDPR, the biggest change in data protection legislation in two decades.
 You can see and hear her broadcast by selecting this link.

 And, the right thing has to be done now.
 The enforcement date is May 25th 2018!

 However, in audits that we’ve conducted we’ve , found a lack of progress towards completing the mandatory work that needs to be done, to be compliant with the new legislation, in time.

-There are plenty of resources available to help understand and take action in order to be ready for the new GDPR, and a good start would be to download the 12- Step Guidance Plan, put together by the Information Commissioner’s Office.
+There are tons of resources available to help understand and take action in order to be ready for the new GDPR, and a good start would be to download the 12- Step Guidance Plan, put together by the Information Commissioner’s Office.
 You can find this guidance by selecting the link below.

 From an internal auditor’s or compliance perspective one of the most important changes to watch out for is accountability.
 The new GDPR requires your organisation to show how it complies with the principles – for example by documenting the decisions you take about a processing activity.